 One pound of sautéed asparagus goes into the salad and it’s very important not to overcook it.
 I sautéed it for about 3 minutes in olive oil.
 You want it to still have some crunch to it because it adds a delicious texture to the salad.

 Look at all of those beautiful green ingredients!
 Asparagus, baby arugula, baby spinach, and fresh oregano.
 Pretty and delicious!

 Finally, you make the Lemon Feta Dressing which is super easy to whisk together.
-It includes fresh lemon juice and zest, olive oil, Dijon, honey, garlic, dried oregano, salt and pepper.
+It includes fresh lemon juice and zest, olive oil, Dijon, honey, garlic, feta, dried oregano, salt and pepper.
 Drizzle it over the orzo and veggies then top with more feta if desired.

 Primavera Orzo with Lemon Feta Dressing is the perfect side dish for Easter.
 You can serve it cold or room temperature and it honestly gets better as it sits for a few hours.
 Can you imagine adding cooked shrimp to it?
 That would be amazing too!
 I hope you add it to your Easter feasts this week and I hope you are able to spend the holiday with those you love.